faqmoura/traffic-camera-image-classification/README.md

 Two distinct classifications were performed.
 The first classification aimed to identify whether there is heavy traffic at a particular location, while the second classification focused on detecting instances of flooding on the roads.
 Recife is known for having one of the worst traffic congestions in the world (source: [Moovit Insights Public Transit Index](https://moovitapp.com/insights/en/Moovit_Insights_Public_Transit_Index-countries)).
 Additionally, the city frequently experiences road flooding during rainy days due to its low-lying geography and inadequate infrastructure.

-The project was developed in Python using the Google Colab environment.
+The first phase of the project was built in the Google Colab environment, with the purpose of utilizing simplified integration with Google Drive and the available GPU.
+In the next stage, the plan is to build an application using Streamlit (with the model already saved and preloaded).

 The CTTU website (https://cttu.recife.pe.gov.br/cameras-da-cttu) provides access to 104 traffic cameras spread across the city.
 Clicking on a camera displays a real-time image of the corresponding location (a single photo, not a video).